Noxalus/BulletLua/README.md

 * Be able to desribe collision detection area.
 * More robust collision detection.
 * Be able to agnostically define different types of bullets.
+* Design a new method to manage the initial "bullets" (i.e. the "origin" bullet and the player "target"))